ente3000/VGMLoader/README.md

 If you're familiar with the command line and prefer youtube-dl for downloading, you can also use [my extractor](https://github.com/TheLastZombie/VGMLoader/blob/master/khinsider.py).

+There is also a userscript which you can use with, for example, Tampermonkey, available [here](https://github.com/TheLastZombie/userscripts/#vgmloaderx-).

 ## Usage

 1. Go to KHInsider and find an album.